hmslima/sambahsacompletegrammar/sambahsa.md

 **-ct –** -x

-Verbs finished in -v follow the same procediment of -t, but only for their past participle.
-If the -v comes after "o" or "u", it falls, otherwise, it will be replaced for -w.
+Verbs ending in -v follow the same procediment of -t, but only for their past participle.
+If the -v comes after "o" or "u", it falls, otherwise it will be replaced for -w.

 **Solv –** solwt